-The Salisbury Award platform is an extension of NFCR’s longstanding support to the kind of “high risk/high reward” research that is providing key insights into the underlying causes of cancer and new approaches to treatments and cures.
+The Salisbury Award platform is an extension of NFCR’s longstanding support to the kind of “high-risk, high-impact and high-reward” research that is providing key insights into the underlying causes of cancer and new approaches to treatments and cures.
 Its goal: catalyzing promising laboratory cancer research and placing resulting technologies onto a pathway toward clinical trials and patient impact.

 Cancer research follows a path from an idea, through several stages of laboratory work, to clinical trials that, when successful, end in regulatory registration and approval of a new technology product.
 The process typically takes between seven and 15 years, and many promising and innovative discoveries stall inside laboratories at the Pre-clinical/Phase I stages.
 Researchers refer to these stages as the “Valley of Death,” where innovative discoveries die due to lack of research funding.